ArcBlock/arcblock-ios-sdk/README.md

 ## FAQ

-### Q: Why can't I download the SDK via Cocoapods/Carthage

-The SDK is currently in beta and not open to public yet.
-For the hackathon participants, please contact the organizers to grant you access to the SDK Github repo.

 ### Q: What kind of things I can do with this SDK?

 This SDK helps you connect to the ArcBlock OCAP service, and the OCAP service capabilities can be found in its [documentation](https://ocap.arcblock.io/docs).